Great Rapprochement: Spanish–American War

 At times, formal permissiveness crossed into material or moral support.
-During the 90-day war, Britain sold coal to the United States Navy and allowed the United States military to use Britain's submarine communications cables.
+During the 90-day war with Spain, Britain sold coal to the United States Navy and allowed the United States military to use Britain's submarine communications cables.
 When Commodore George Dewey's fleet sailed out of Hong Kong harbor for Manila at the onset of war, the British soldiers and sailors in the harbor openly cheered for them.

 Observing the war in the final months before his death, Otto von Bismarck remarked that the most significant event of the 20th century would be "the fact that the North Americans speak English."

 The United States emerged from the war as an imperial power with possessions around the globe, and a special interest in the approaches to what in 1914 became the Panama Canal.
 At the same time, the British Empire was coming under increasing pressure from the growth of the German Empire's economy and navy, and it was cutting back on potential conflicts on its periphery to focus on the rising threat across the North Sea.